gramaziokohler/clamp_electronics/README.md

 # clamp_electronics
-Electronics for remote controlled robotic clamps
+Electronics for remote controlled robotic actuators (clamps).

+## Design Goals

 The goal of the clamp controller is to be able to achieve the following high-level functions:

 - Communicate wirelessly with a radio base station
   - Receive commands